jabofh/nncli/docs/source/usage/list-args.rst

 .. option:: --regex, -r

-For subcommands that accept a search string, treat the search string as a regular expression.
+  Treat the *search_string* as a regular expression.